Jakobeha/jakobeha-website-old/src/content/bio.md

-I'm a Northeastern University sophomore studying Computer Science.
-I'm particularly interested in design patterns, programming languages, metaprogramming, and static analysis - informally, "how do we make programming easier?"
-I plan to go to a graduate school, research these interests, and contribute whatever information I can to academia.
+I'm a Northeastern University junior studying Computer Science, planning to go to graduate school.
+I'm currently researching programming language design, static analysis, and developer tools, although I'm interested in other media creation tools as well.
+My goal is to make it easier for more people to create digital content, and improve existing content.